pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/qPCR/Scorpion-Probes.md

+---
+layout: default
+title: Scorpion Probes
+parent: qPCR
+nav_order: 2
+has_children: true
+---

 # Scorpion Probes

-Owner: Paulius Baltrušis

 The scorpion probe is a uniquely designed molecule that combines both the primer and probe into a single structure.
 Structurally, it resembles a molecular beacon due to its internal loop (or hairpin) configuration, where a fluorophore and quencher are positioned adjacent to each other at opposite ends of the sequence.
 The unstructured portion of the scorpion probe contains the primer sequence, which initiates the PCR process.